Laboratory to host Supercomputing Challenge April 21-22

 - (505) 665-9206

-LOS ALAMOS, N.M., April 16, 2013—More than 200 New Mexico students and their teachers will be at Los Alamos National Laboratory April 21-23 for the 23rd annual New Mexico Supercomputing Challenge expo and awards ceremony.
+LOS ALAMOS, New Mexico, April 16, 2008— More than 250 New Mexico middle- and high-school students will be at Los Alamos National Laboratory next Monday and Tuesday (April 21-22) for judging and awards in the 18th annual New Mexico Supercomputing Challenge.

 Los Alamos National Laboratory, a multidisciplinary research institution engaged in strategic science on behalf of national security, is operated by Los Alamos National Security, LLC, a team composed of Bechtel National, the University of California, The Babcock & Wilcox Company, and URS for the Department of Energy's National Nuclear Security Administration.